RateCity.com.au

 Delayed reporting

-Additionally, if you begin repairs on damaged property before getting the go-ahead from your insurer you may void your claim entirely.
+Additionally, if you begin repairs on damaged property before getting the go-ahead from your insurer, you may void your claim entirely.
 Generally, you’ll need to get permission before committing to any works.

 Unapproved renovations

 Making renovations or modifications to your home without obtaining the necessary approvals or permits can lead to claim denials.
 If an unapproved renovation causes damage, your insurer may consider it a breach of the policy terms.
-Always ensure that your property modifications comply with local regulations and you obtain the required permits.
+Always ensure that your property modifications comply with local regulations and obtain the required permits.

 Overdue premium payments